+French roast coffee is a darker roast coffee that has a smoky, rich flavored sweetness.
 Even though many people ask for French roast coffee when buying, they may not know where the name comes from.
 This popular coffee often has a charred or ‘burnt’ coffee flavor because it is roasted to a darker color than other beans.
-Its darker roasting gives the coffee a smoky, rich flavored sweetness.

 The roasting style now known as French roast coffee became popular in Europe in the early 19th century.
 Almost all dark roasted coffees are now called French roast coffee, but some people also refer to them as Turkish coffee or Dark roast.
 Some people incorrectly also call it Espresso roast.

 Dark roasted coffee is essentially double roasted, bringing out intense characteristics of smoke and sweetness.
 The mouthfeel is thin-bodied and it is also far less acidic than light roasted coffee.

 The overpowering flavor of the smokiness and sweetness overtakes any of the flavor and aroma of the coffee beans, making it almost impossible to taste the origin of the coffee bean.

 If one were to summarize the flavor profile, it could be described as: A bold, intense flavor that is dark, somewhat sweet, less acidic, and leaves a watery mouthfeel because of its thin body.

 Roasting Raw Coffee Beans At Home